The Two RV Gypsies: Full-Time RVers

 floor design

-In 1961, the CMA announced the creation of the Country Music Hall of Fame.
+Below; In 1961, the CMA announced the creation of the Country Music Hall of Fame.
 The first three inductees, Jimmie Rodgers, Fred Rose and Hank Williams, were announced at a CMA banquet in November.
 Bronze plaques, with the facial likeness and a thumbnail biography of each new member, were cast in brass.
 They were unveiled on the Grand Ole Opry by Ernest Tubb.
 These plaques, and those for subsequent Hall of Fame inductees, were displayed in the Tennessee State Museum in Nashville until 1967.
-Below are a few photos from a small section of that wall.
+Below are a few photos from a SMALL section of that wall.

 Country Music Hall of Fame Wall of members